 Why You'll Love This Recipe

-- It’s a beginner-friendly baking recipe with straightforward steps
+- Beginner-friendly: It’s a baking recipe with straightforward steps.

-- Uses simple, affordable baking ingredients
+- Affordable ingredients: Uses simple, affordable baking ingredients.

 About the Ingredients

-All-purpose flour provides structure while keeping the crumb tender.
+Provides structure while keeping the crumb tender.
 For gluten-free needs, a quality 1:1 baking blend can work as a substitute.

-Baking powder and baking soda ensure the cake rises evenly and maintains a soft texture.
+Ensure the cake rises evenly and maintains a soft texture.

-Unsalted butter adds richness and depth.
+Adds richness and depth.
 Using room-temperature butter helps create a smooth, airy batter.

-Granulated sugar sweetens while helping cream the butter properly, which contributes to a light texture.
+Sweetens while helping cream the butter properly, which contributes to a light texture.

-Eggs provide structure and stability.
+Provide structure and stability.
 Adding them one at a time ensures proper emulsification.

-Vanilla extract enhances overall flavor and complements both raspberry and coconut beautifully.
+Enhances overall flavor and complements both raspberry and coconut beautifully.

-Buttermilk adds moisture and slight tang, resulting in a softer crumb.
+Adds moisture and slight tang, resulting in a softer crumb.
 If unavailable, you can make a quick substitute with milk and lemon juice.

-Raspberry jam forms the fruity center.
+Forms the fruity center.
 Choose a high-quality jam for bold flavor and balanced sweetness.

-Sweetened shredded coconut gives the cake its signature snowball appearance and adds a subtle tropical note.
+Gives the cake its signature snowball appearance and adds a subtle tropical note.

 Tips & Tricks